public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 A hack changes the emotional temperature of recovery, and we understand why: the instinct is to restore as fast as possible.
 Still, speed without hygiene is how reinfection happens.
 Verizon’s DBIR analysis notes ransomware and extortion accounted for 32% of all breaches, and while shared hosting incidents aren’t all ransomware, the broader lesson holds: restoring blindly can reintroduce the same compromised code paths that caused the outage.

-When a CMS is involved, we prefer reinstalling core files from a trusted source and restoring only the minimal required configuration and content.
-That means treating plugins and themes as suspect until verified, and treating writable directories (uploads, caches, temp folders) as areas that deserve extra scrutiny.
-In a clean rebuild, we also rotate credentials, review admin users, and check for scheduled tasks that might re-drop malware after you think you’ve cleaned the site.
+When a CMS is involved, we prefer reinstalling core files from a trusted source.
+Then we restore only the minimum required configuration and content.
+Plugins and themes stay suspect until verified.
+Writable directories deserve extra scrutiny, especially uploads, caches, and temporary folders.
+In a clean rebuild, we also rotate credentials and review admin users.
+Finally, we check scheduled tasks for malware that may reappear after cleanup.

 How we keep teams moving without panic